 It didn’t take a long time of searching to take notice of this lightweight luggage from Lily Bloom.
 Don’t be distracted by the whimsical prints though.
 This bag is highly rated on both Amazon and eBags, and people love it.

 Besides the unique prints, this bag is made of cotton canvas which makes it the lightest bag on our list at only 4 pounds.
 It’s still relatively large at 16″ x 14″ though, so it is plenty capable.
 Inside you’ll find several zippered pockets along with a large clear pocket.
-It also comes with a 5-year warranty, making this bag a good value.
+It also comes with a 5-year warranty, making this bag a good value for under seat carry on luggage.

 I know that this cute carry on luggage would be perfect for some in our family for the cat motif alone, but it’s extremely light weight and their warranty makes this a great buy and one we recommend.

-Check here for the latest prices on the Lily Bloom Under the Seat Carry on Bag.
+Check here for the latest prices on this Lily Bloom under seat rolling carry-on luggage.

 Don’t Forget the Packing Cubes!